-We first met Johnathan Winters, the Associate Director of Residential Services for Northwestern University, at an ISSA conference back in 2012.
+We first met Johnathan Winters, the Senior Associate Director of Residential Services for Northwestern University, at an ISSA conference back in 2012.
 At that point, the Residential Services team was still doing inspections on paper, and he was looking to take things digital.
 We’ve been working together ever since.

 Johnathan recently shared more with us about how his team now puts real-time inspection data to good use.
 Today, data shapes how the team does everything from requesting additional staffing to doing performance reviews with cleaners.